xamarin/GoogleApisForiOSComponents/Firebase.Storage/component/GettingStarted.md

 1. Add `GoogleService-Info.plist` file to your app project.
 2. Set `GoogleService-Info.plist` **build action** behaviour to `Bundle Resource` by Right clicking/Build Action.
-3. Add the following line of code somewhere in your app, typically in your AppDelegate's `FinishedLaunching` method (don't forget to import `Firebase.Analytics` namespace):
+3. Add the following line of code somewhere in your app, typically in your AppDelegate's `FinishedLaunching` method (don't forget to import `Firebase.Core` namespace):

 ```csharp
 App.Configure ();